konishiakira/furima-36908/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
-- has_one :sends
+- has_one :send
-- belongs_to :users
+- belongs_to :user